hamidreza-aftabi/OsteoOpt/README.md

 3. **Download Required Repositories:**

    - **Artisynth Core:**
-     The current development version of Artisynth Core is available from GitHub.
+     The current development version of `artisynth_core` is available from GitHub.
 To clone it, run:
      ```bash
      git clone https://github.com/artisynth/artisynth_core.git
      ```

    - **Artisynth Models:**
-     The current development version of artisynth_models is available from GitHub.
+     The current development version of `artisynth_models` is available from GitHub.
 To clone it, run:
      ```bash
      git clone https://github.com/artisynth/artisynth_models.git
      ```

-   - **Artisynth_VSP & Artisynth_JawModel:**
+   - **Artisynth VSP & Artisynth Jaw Model:**
      These components are included in this repository.
 You can find them in the `Artisynth_VSP` and `Artisynth_JawModel` directories.

 For more information on additional details, visit [Artisynth Webpage](https://www.artisynth.org/Software/ModelsDownload).

 4. **Configure Projects:**
-   - **Run Configuration:** Set the run configuration for Artisynth Core so that it has access to the three supporting libraries.
+   - **Run Configuration:** Set the run configuration for `artisynth_core` so that it has access to the three supporting libraries.
    - **Build Configuration:** Adjust the build settings for each supporting library to ensure they are visible during runtime.

 5. **Launch Artisynth Core:**
-   - Launch the Artisynth Core application and add the models by selecting **Models -> Edit Menu -> Add Packages**.
+   - Launch the `artisynth_core` application and add the models by selecting **Models -> Edit Menu -> Add Packages**.
    - Then, go to **Settings -> External Classpath -> Add Class Folder** and add the folders for `Artisynth_VSP` and `Artisynth_JawModel` separately to ensure they are visible externally through MATLAB.

 ### 3.3 MATLAB Integration

 6. **Set External Class Path:**
-    In MATLAB, add the Artisynth Core MATLAB folder to your path so that Java classes are available.
+    In MATLAB, add the `artisynth_core` MATLAB folder to your path so that Java classes are available.
 For example:

 ```matlab
 addpath(fullfile('path','to','artisynth_core','matlab'));
 ```

 7. **Environment Variable:**
- - Set the `ARTISYNTH_HOME` environment variable to the path where Artisynth Core is installed
+ - Set the `ARTISYNTH_HOME` environment variable to the path where `artisynth_core` is installed
  - Then set the Artisynth class path in MATLAB using:

 ```matlab